jsk-ros-pkg/jsk_aerial_robot/.github/PULL_REQUEST_TEMPLATE.md

 ### Video

-Please attach video for better understanding if possible
+Please attach a video for better understanding if possible.